kstrebel/kstrebel.github.io/content/portfolio/Pd-Etude/index.md

 <div style="text-align:center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/9iGNj3-nnAc?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

+The files for this project are available to download [here](https://drive.google.com/open?id=11IzQ6PoCY0XdpYb-ATXUlX29iWeb6rUj).

 In this project, I wanted to focus on what makes a sequence of notes into a melody.
 One thing I did was make the leap between notes less random.
 I did this by first generating a random number between zero (unison) and the biggestJump number to determine how many half steps up or down the next note will be.
 It is important to note that biggestJump is actually one higher than desired, because the random function will only generate numbers less than its upper limit.
 To make it less random, I have it check if the generated number is zero or the preferredLeap number.
 If it isn't, I re-generate the number and use that.
 This makes the probability of a zero or a preferred number (2<i>x</i> - 2) / (<i>x</i>^2) and the probability of one of the other numbers the opposite, or (<i>x</i>^2 - 2<i>x</i> + 2) / (<i>x</i>^2).

 The other part of this project is the pauses patch, which focuses on how rhythm can give a melodic line character.
 I treat the metroSpeed as subdivisions of a beat and will only send the first <i>x</i> notes through.
 For example, I can send the first two sixteenth notes through and have the last two be rests.
 I can also specify what number of the subdivision to start on, which allows me to make a "swing" rhythm by resting on the second triplet instead of the third.